ddddddeon/a/README.md

 echo "a python script that fetches a url" | a
 ```

-If installed with the `clipboard` feature (enabled by default), the output will be copied to the clipboard.
+If installed with the `clipboard` feature enabled, the output will be copied to the clipboard.